ThetisEliza/outlier/README.md

 ## Note

-You should check you network configuration carefully and thus some knowledge about internet technology shoule be used, such as port ... .
+You should check you network configuration carefully and thus some knowledge about internet technology shoule be used, such as `NAT`.
 The ipv4 address and the port of the server should be correctly configured to find the server.

 ## Development log

 See [DEVLOG.md](https://github.com/ThetisEliza/outlier/blob/main/DEVLOG.md)